 Food is well known for being traditional

 Lamb is mostly associated with Wales and is usually accompanied with fresh mint sauce but it can also include seafood especially if you are close to the coast where fishing is part of daily life.
 A Welsh favourite is Laverbread, a food product made from an edible seaweed traditionally eaten fried with Bacon and Cockles as part of a Welsh breakfast.

-There are many restaurants and cafes throughout Wales serving traditional and non traditional food as well as many different cultures.
-Which ever part of Wales you visit we hope that you do try some of the home made dishes.
+There are many restaurants and cafes throughout Wales serving traditional and non traditional dishes as well as other different cultures.
+Which ever part of Wales you visit we hope that you try and enjoy some of the local home made dishes.